 To test the effect of mantle magma influx on the Yellowstone model configuration, we applied an additional constant overpressure of 50 MPa at the intersection between the mantle plume and the lower boundary.
 Results show that this significantly increases the velocities within the mantle plume, while only resulting in slightly larger surface velocities (figure 5E).
-The effectiveness with which the overpressure influences the surface velocity scales with the size of the weak connection zones between the chambers.
+The effectiveness with which the overpressure influences the surface velocity scales with the size of the weak connection zones between the reservoirs.
 Small connections result in a significant increases of the velocity field within the mantle plume, of which only a small amount is transferred to the surface.
-Increasing the size of the connections, increases the surface uplift velocity, which can go up to 2.4 cm/a for large connection zones (see figure 9E).
+Increasing the size of the connections increases the surface uplift velocity, which can go up to 2.4 cm/yr for large connection zones (see figure 9E).

 An additional advantage of our implementation is that it allows recomputing the effect of the overpressure in terms of an influx or an inflation volume.
-One can compute the influx volume by multiplying the boundary velocity, resulting from applying the overpressure, by the timespan of the inflation, or the timespan of high surface uplift velocities and retrieve the amount of the inflated magma.
-The area of applied overpressure in all simulations is 50 km2.
-If one assumes an overpressure of 50 MPa, resulting in an average z-velocity of 23.4 cm/a at the boundary (approximately 3 cm/a within the plume), and timespan of high activity described by [52] from 2003 to 2008 the magma inflation volume is 0.06 km3 at the mantle plume level after only 5 years.
+One can compute the influx volume by multiplying the boundary velocity, resulting from applying the overpressure, by the timespan of the inflation, or the timespan of high surface uplift velocities and retrieve the amount of added volume of magma to the system.
+The area of applied overpressure in all simulations is $50~\rm km^2$ .
+If one assumes an overpressure of $50~\rm MPa$ , resulting in an average z-velocity of $23.4~\rm cm/yr$ at the boundary (approximately 3 cm/yr within the plume), and timespan of high activity described by [13] from 2003 to 2008 the magma inflation volume is $0.06~\rm km^3$ at the mantle plume level after only 5 years.

-6. Connections, visco-elasto-plastic, Influx chambers
+7. Connections, visco-elasto-plastic, Influx reservoirs

-The second scenario to add magma into the upper crustal chamber, is by taking it from partial melting or fractional crystallization of the lower crustal magma chamber.
-This implies that inflation in the upper magma chamber is accompanied by deflation in the lower chamber, which can be implemented numerically by introducing a connecting zone ('dike') between the two chambers in which a Poiseuille-flow (quadratic) velocity field is prescribed as an internal boundary condition.
-By varying the magnitude of the velocity we can control both the mass flux and the pressure gradient between the chambers.
-If only a connecting dike zone is present, the self consistent (buoyant) velocity in the channel has an average value of 4.3 cm/a, which is equal to moving a volume of 0.006 km3 between the chambers within 5 years.
-If we increase this velocity to an average of 8 cm/a, the surface velocities increase from 1.2 cm/a to 2 cm/a and the inflation volume to 0.012 km3 (figure 5F).
-The volume of the applied velocity is 50 km3 and the cross sectional area is 30 km2.
+The second scenario to add magma into the upper crustal reservoir, is by taking it from partial melting or fractional crystallization of the lower crustal magma reservoir.
+This implies that inflation in the upper magma reservoir is accompanied by deflation in the lower reservoir, which can be implemented numerically by introducing a connecting zone ('dike') between the two reservoirs in which a Poiseuille-flow (quadratic) velocity field is prescribed as an internal boundary condition.
+By varying the magnitude of the velocity we can control both the mass flux and the pressure gradient between the reservoirs.
+If only a connecting dike zone is present, the self consistent (buoyant) velocity in the channel has an average value of 4.3 cm/yr, which is equal to moving a volume of 0.006 km between the reservoirs within 5 years.
+If we increase this velocity to an average of 8 cm/yr, the surface velocities increase from 1.2 cm/yr to 2 cm/yr and the inflation volume to 0.012 km (figure 5F).
+The volume of the applied velocity is 50 km and the cross sectional area is 30 km.
 This thus has the largest impact on the surface velocities of all the scenarios we considered (see figure 9F for a summary).